YutaMoriJP/kantan-hooks-docs/docs/intro.md

 ## Installation

-Once you have your React project started, install the `kantan-hooks` package by using the command:
+Once you have your React project started, install the `kantan-hooks` package by running the command:

 ```shell
 npm install kantan-hooks